Cludo/Cludo.DocumentationHub/content/docs/searching/AutoComplete.md

 If no response type is set, then an array of titles will be returned

-### JsonHtml response

-Parameter Type Description QueryId string A random string identifying the search query.
-ResponseTime uint64 The time in milliseconds it took the Cludo servers to make the search.
-TotalResults uint32 The total amount of matches found.
-TotalSuggestions uint32 The total amount of suggestions.
-Facets string The html generated string of the facets, created with the template set in the request.
-SearchResult string The html generated string of the search results, created with the template set in the request.

 {{< markdown-with-header title="HTTP response" content="An example of a HTTP response with no response type:">}}
 ```
 [